 The GASB has issued Statement No. 84.
 "Fiduciary Activities."
 The objective of this Statement is to improve guidance regarding the identification of fiduciary activities for accounting and financial reporting purposes and how those activities should be reported.
 This Statement establishes criteria for identifying fiduciary activities of all state and local governments.
 The focus of the criteria generally is on (1) whether a government is controlling the assets of the fiduciary activity and (2) the beneficiaries with whom a fiduciary relationship exists.
-Separate criteria are included to identify fiduciary component units and postemployment benefit arrangements that are fiduciary activities.
+Separate criteria are included to identify fiduciary activities.
 The requirements of this Statement are effective for reporting periods beginning after December 15, 2019 as extended by GASB Statement No. 95, "Postponement of Effective Dates of Certain Authoritative Guidance."
-The District plans to adopt this Statement as applicable by the effective date.
+This Statement did not have a material effect on the District's financial statements upon implementation.